VCL3D/PanoDR/index.md

 Diminishing the highlighted (<span style="color:red">red</span> mask) object in indoor spherical panorama images.
 White lines annotate the scene’s layout in panorama and perspective views.
-Left to right: i) masked object to remove, ii) pure inpainting result of state-of-the-art methods (top row: RFR [18], bottom row: PICNet [46]), iii) perspective view of inpainted region by these methods better shows that they do not necessarily respect the scene’s structural layout, iv) our panorama inpainting that takes a step towards preserving the structural reality, v) perspective view of inpainted region by our model, showing superior results both in texture generation and layout preservation.
+Left to right: i) masked object to remove, ii) pure inpainting result of state-of-the-art methods (top row: RFR, bottom row: PICNet), iii) perspective view of inpainted region by these methods better shows that they do not necessarily respect the scene’s structural layout, iv) our panorama inpainting that takes a step towards preserving the structural reality, v) perspective view of inpainted region by our model, showing superior results both in texture generation and layout preservation.
 The results in this figure depict cases where RFR and PICNet provide reasonable structural coherency and aim at showcasing our model’s finer-grained accuracy.
-Figure 4 presents more qualitative examples where the structural in-coherency of RFR and PICNet is more evident

 #  PanoDR Model Architecture
 <img src="./assets/model.png" width="1200"  title="Teaser" alt="Inpainted with scenes' layout annotated." align="center"/>